+Rob Porritt earned a BS in Geological Engineering in 2007.
 “The GMES department is unquestionably one of the most important influences on where I am now,” says Porritt.
-As department chair, Wayne Pennington suggested I purse an internship, which blossomed into my PhD research.
-As Enterprise and Undergraduate advisor, John Gierke helped me learn about research, team building, and team leading.”
+“Department Chair Wayne Pennington suggested I pursue an internship, which blossomed into my PhD research.
+My Enterprise and undergraduate advisor, John Gierke, helped me learn about research, team building, and team leading.”

 The coursework gave Porritt a strong science background.
 “Some of the specialized classes in my last two years were very helpful at making me familiar with the specific questions I am now addressing.
 The professional meetings, such as SEG, which I attended while at Tech, were also useful to make contacts and see what the future could hold career-wise.”

-To Porritt, the hard parts were the common challenges: “Learning personal independence, struggling with tough classes, and finding a part-time job (or five.
+To Porritt, the hard parts were the common challenges: “Learning personal independence, struggling with tough classes, and finding a part-time job (or five).
 But I think the biggest challenge for me were the Enterprise/Senior Design projects.
 These projects really forced me to grow both in terms of research ability and in terms of teamwork.
-That being said, I think these challenges were invaluable to my personal growth.”
+The challenges were invaluable to my personal growth.”

-The most enjoyable time he spent at Tech was time spent with friends.
-“Largely they were friends I met at the residence halls, but I quickly made friends in the GMES department and the activities we planned through the department (such as rock hunts, broomball, and chili cook-offs) were a lot of fun.”
+The most enjoyable time at Tech was time spent with friends.
+“Largely they were friends I met at the residence halls, but I quickly made friends in the GMES department, and the activities we planned through the department (such as rock hunts, broomball, and chili cookoffs) were a lot of fun.”

-Porrritt is currently a PhD candidate at UC Berkeley studying seismology.
-“I am working on a project to understand the tectonic structure of the United States by using earthquakes to image the earth as a doctor uses x-rays to study the internal structure of patients.”
-He recently received an NSF EAR postdoctoral fellowship at the University of Southern California in June 2013.
-He will be working on a seismic imaging team investigating the formation of the North American Craton through a seismic array circling Hudson's Bay.
+Porritt is currently a PhD candidate at UC Berkeley studying seismology.
+“I am working on a project to understand the tectonic structure of the United States by using earthquakes to image the Earth as a doctor uses x-rays to study the internal structure of patients.”
+In June 2013 Porrit will begin an NSF EAR postdoc at the University of Southern California.
+He will work on a seismic imaging team investigating the formation of the North American Craton through a seismic array circling Hudson’s Bay.